 In some cases, the impaired driver (or any at-fault driver) doesn’t have auto insurance.
 Then the victim’s own policy might pay for their losses if they have certain policy provision:

 - Medpay: This is a provision that drivers can get on their own policy.
-It will pay for medical bills regardless of who is at fault or injured so long as the insured or their vehicle is involved.
+It will pay for medical bills regardless of who is at fault or injured.
+So long as the accident involved the insured or their vehicle.

-- Personal Injury Protection (PIP): This works similar to Medpay, but it pays medical bills and other damages like pain and suffering and loss of wages.
-It also pays out regardless of the injured party or at-fault so long at the insured or their vehicle is involved.
+- Personal Injury Protection (PIP): This works like MedPay.
+But it pays medical bills and other damages like pain and suffering and loss of wages.
+It also pays out regardless of the injured party or at-fault.
+So long as the accident involved the insured or their vehicle.

 - Uninsured/Underinsured (UM/UIM): Most insurance policies have uninsured/underinsured provisions.
 These will pay those covered by the policy for all personal injury damages; if the other driver is underinsured or has no insurance.
 This can include not finding a hit-and-run driver, so long as they were at fault in the accident.

 In Florida, the law doesn’t require that a driver have UM/UIM.
 However, many people carry that as protection against those with no or little insurance.
 If a driver has any of these provisions, then they can collect against their own insurance company for their losses.